bailey27/cppcryptfs/README.md

 The settings tab has the following setings:

-**Per-filesystem threads**

-Using more than one thread to process requests for each filesystem may result in improved performance.

-Using "Dokany default" will cause Dokany to choose an appropriate number of threads.
-It currently uses five threads.

 **I/O buffer size (KB)**

 This setting controls the maximum size of reads and writes that cppcryptfs does on the underlying fileystem.